eCook Meal

 RAGU FOR YOU

 Return the pan to a medium heat with a drizzle of oil.
-When hot, sauté the diced onion for 5-6 minutes until soft and translucent.
+When hot, sauté the diced Onion for 5-6 minutes until soft and translucent.
 Add in the mince and work quickly to break it up as it starts to cook.
 Allow to caramelise for 5-6 minutes until browned, stirring occasionally.
 Stir through the Moroccan rub, tomato paste and some of the reserved Butternut flesh.
 Fry for 1-2 minutes then reduce the heat to low.
 Add the beef stock and 500ml of water.
 Simmer for 12-15 minutes until reduced and thick, stirring occasionally to prevent it from sticking.
 If too thick, loosen with a little water.

 TASTY TABBOULEH